You’re ready. You’ve booked your venue, you’ve created an amazing registration website and you’re all set on your catering. You’re good to go, right?

 Increase participation through scavenger hunts

 Who doesn’t like a well-organized scavenger hunt?
 Come on, you know you do.
 Scavenger hunts shouldn’t be reserved only for kids’ summer camps.
 In fact, they’re a great way to drive participation at your events by encouraging people to share photos from their sessions, use hashtags on social media, or simply discover new corners of your event.
+Thirty is the new twelve, y’all!
+(Yes, I totally just made that up.)

 For example, you can allocate different QR codes to different parts of your event and tell attendees to scan as many of them as possible.
 At each stop, you can introduce a puzzle or a question they need to answer in order to proceed to the next step.
 Likewise, you can ask attendees to share photos of specific tasks they’ve taken part in, or sessions they’ve attended on various social media platforms.